How Much Protein to Eat and Why

 Absolutely.
 The problem with too much protein is that it can crowd out other nutrients.
 Carbohydrates are key, including fruits, vegetables, whole grains, and legumes, which collectively deliver fiber, phytochemicals, and a huge range of nutrients.
 And fats are essential too, for carrying fat soluble vitamins, heart healthy Omega-3s, and so much more.
 Protein overload can also be hard on the kidneys, so it’s important to get your protein, but keep it in check.

 Now that I’ve thrown a bunch of numbers at you, I want to be clear that you don’t need to keep a diary and write down every bite.
 I certainly don’t.
 Though I like to target about 20 grams of protein at each meal, I mainly just do a little check in as I’m cooking to make sure I’ve included protein-rich foods.
 I could very easily down a slice of avocado toast and forget the eggs entirely.
-The My Plate chart above can be a useful reminder to work protein-rich foods into meals.
+Or whiz up a smoothie without remembering to add the Greek yogurt or silken tofu.

 With all that said, below I’ve sketched out (roughly) what 20 grams of protein looks like for breakfast, lunch, and dinner.